+62 877 0011 9888

 It’s difficult to say which AP courses and exams are the most difficult because each student has strengths and weaknesses.
 One thing to keep in mind is the flexibility of the course and the materials needed to excel in each one.
 Traditionally, courses like English Literature, Physics 1, and Chemistry are difficult to self-study for or complete at home because of the need for conversation and 1:1 instruction — like the lab element necessary to understand the science courses’ material.

-Below is a table demonstrating the lowest percentages of students that earned a 5 in May 2021’s AP exams.
-Some may consider these to be the top 10 most difficult AP courses in the 2019-2020 school year as there are fewer top-scorers for these exams relative to other classes.
-It is also important to note that AP exams may have looked different for each student/school/region last year due to COVID-19.
+Below is a table demonstrating the lowest percentages of students that earned a 5 in May 2022’s AP exams.
+Some may consider these to be the top 10 most difficult AP courses in the 2021-2022 school year as there are fewer top-scorers for these exams relative to other classes.
+Compared to the Covid time, scores have significantly increased.

 |AP Class||% of students with a 5 on the exam|